AlexHVillalpando/bookingApp/README.md

 Despliegue: https://booking-oscar.netlify.app

-React router dom, react hook form, zod
+React router dom, react hook form, zod, tailwind-merge, clsx

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.